 Your diet should therefore be around 75-80% fat, 20-25% protein and 0-5% carbohydrates.
 This diet is also healthy in the long-term and you will get all the nutrients you need from muscle meat, organ meat, good quality animal fat, fish, shellfish and homemade bone broths.
 Most ancient humans in most regions of the world probably ate a diet very similar to that.

 Your fat sources should be mostly from animals.
 Butter, tallow, lard, duck fat and egg yolks are some examples.
 Coconut oil is also fine, as is non-heated olive oil.
 If you buy the fatty cuts of meat, you’ll already get a good amount of fat just by eating all the trimmings.
-For those struggling to get enough fat, heavy cream from grass-fed and pastured cows or goats can be an easy way to get it higher if you are positive that you tolerate dairy very well.
+For those struggling to get enough fat, heavy cream from grass-fed and pastured cows or goats can be an easy way to increase your intake if you are positive that you tolerate dairy very well.
 You’ll have to experiment with it to really know.

-If your body is not used to be in ketosis and to use fat as a source of fuel, you might feel shaky and sluggish for two or three weeks.
+If your body is not used to be in ketosis and using fat as a source of fuel, you might feel shaky and sluggish for two or three weeks.
 It will soon pass though and you’ll experience far less cravings for carbohydrates by keeping your intake very low.

 Once your diet is in order, you’re past the initial sluggishness of becoming fat adapted and your sleep is optimal, you should start to lose weight effortlessly and feel generally great.
 You can stay on this stricter version of the diet for as long as you need to.

-As for training and exercise, short and intense weight lifting with a focus on big compound movements (squat, deadlift, pull-ups, should press and bench press) as well as short and sporadic sprinting sessions are optimal for proper hormonal balance, gene expression and ultimately weight loss.
+As for training and exercise, short and intense weight lifting with a focus on big compound movements (squat, dead lift, pull-ups, shoulder press and bench press) as well as short and sporadic sprinting sessions are optimal for proper hormonal balance, gene expression and ultimately, weight loss.
 You should rest enough between training sessions to fully recover and not train when you don’t feel like it.
 Ultimately, it’s proper diet and lifestyle habits that will put your body in a weight loss mode, not exercise.